jouyang19/access.karkari.org/README.md

 # Al-Karkari Institute E-Reader

-This project is a Kindle-like e-reader experience for the Al-Karkari Institute, designed to make the teachings of Shaykh Mohamed Faouzi Al-Karkari available to a global audience of academics and laymen in multiple languages.
+This project is a Kindle-like e-reader experience for our client, the Al-Karkari Institute, designed to make the teachings of Shaykh Mohamed Faouzi Al-Karkari available to a global audience of academics and laymen in multiple languages.

 ![Al-Karkari Institute Logo](public/institute-logo.png)